→

 Privacy Rights, Data Protection, and Fundamental Freedoms

-I have been working on the topics of privacy, data protection, and human rights since 2015, the year I participated in my first digital security training for human rights activists and when I began working as a research assistant for hacker anthropologist Prof. Gabriella Coleman.
+That was the year I first read in-depth about the Snowden leaks.
+In 2015, I participated in my first digital security training for human rights activists and I began my work as a research assistant for hacker anthropologist Prof. Gabriella Coleman.

 Writing

-- Yuan Stevens.
+- ✨ New!
+Yuan Stevens.
 Model Standards, Model Law?
-The Path Dependence of PIPEDA's Enforceability Issues, Canadian Privacy Law Review, Forthcoming
+The Path Dependence of PIPEDA's Enforceability Issues, Canadian Privacy Law Review, 2024

 - Yuan Stevens, Ana Qarri, Sam Andrey & Joe Masoodi.
 Face Recognition Technology for the Protection of Canada’s Parliamentary Precinct and Parliament Hill?
 Potential Risks and Considerations, The Dais, Toronto Metropolitan University, 2022